Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 It was a good interview.

-You can argue that he his name, you know, is higher up than The Rock and Stone Cold when it comes to wrestling.
+You can argue that his name, you know, is higher up than The Rock and Stone Cold when it comes to wrestling.

-Um, even though I still think Stone Cold is the best wrestler of all time.
+Even though I still think Stone Cold is the best wrestler of all time, I put him above everybody.

-And I think he's head and shoulders above the rock, despite people saying, Oh, the rock is the best.
+And I think he's head and shoulders above The Rock, despite people saying, oh, The Rock is the best.

 No, the one thing that will always blemish The Rock's legacy to me is that he chose Hollywood over WWE.